Kanban Flow

 - Drag and drop tasks between columns.

-- Inline task editing for title, description, tags, due date, priority, and blocker.
+- Inline task editing for title, description, tags, due date, priority, blocker, progress, and image.

 - Stable task IDs stored in Markdown for reliable syncing.